cloudmesh/classes/docs/source/course.rst

 Lesson 3 - Binomial Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We define binomial distribution and give LHC data as an eaxmple of where this distribution valid.
+We define binomial distribution and give LHC data as an example of where this distribution valid.

 Video: http://youtu.be/DPd-eVI_twQ